deepsm007/tools/rh-pre-commit/README.md

 For additional OS support reach out to infosec@redhat.com.

+## Uninstalling The Legacy Scripts

+If you have the legacy bash versions of these scripts installed, you can use [this script](../scripts/uninstall-legacy-tools) to locate and remove them.
+It does not remove the symlinks created by the legacy enable-for script.
+The `--force` option included in the install command below should replace any legacy pre-commit symlinks under `--path`.

+If you are unsure if you have the legacy versions of the script installed, you can run the uninstall script to find out.
+It should only find and remove the legacy scripts and will prompt you before doing so.

 ## Getting Started

+**Quickstart**: If you are fine with all of the defaults here and with this making changes to your existing repos, there is a [quickstart.sh](quickstart.sh) that runs all of the commands from this section in one go.
+It's still good to at least read through this section to have a better understanding of what the tool does and what the quickstart accomplishes.

 This section covers a default install.
 See the comments next to the commands below for details about customizing the install, or if you don't want support for managing multiple pre-commit hooks in one repo, check out the [rh-multi-pre-commit vs rh-pre-commit](#rh-multi-pre-commit-vs-rh-pre-commit) section.

-If you are fine with all of the defaults here and with this making changes to your existing repos, there is a [quickstart.sh](quickstart.sh) that runs all of the commands from this section in one go.

 Unless the
 [changelog](https://source.redhat.com/departments/it/it-information-security/wiki/pattern_distribution_server#changelog)